-Morgan Weidemann begins her fourth season with Bemidji State Volleyball as the top assistant after being hired to the position in 2016.0
+Morgan Weidemann begins her fifth season with Bemidji State Volleyball as the top assistant after being hired to the position in 2016.

 The Beavers finished the 2018 season with a 6-22 record overall and a 3-17 mark in NSIC games.
 Bemidji State's most notable wins during the season came when they defeated University of Mary twice by scores of 3-1.
 Six members of the BSU Volleyball program were selected to the 2018 NSIC All-Academic Team during the season including Becka Cronin, Taylor Nier, Jessica Reega, Becky Schroeder, Madison Filipiak and Julie Touchett.

 During her second season with the Beavers, Weidemann helped coach BSU to a 3-26 overall record and 0-20 in league action.
 Sami Leach, Jessica Reega and Julie Touchett were each named 2017 Fall Academic All-NSIC Team selections after the conclusion the 2017 season.

 In her first season at Bemidji State the team ended the season with a 7-22 overall record and a 3-17 conference record.
 During the 2016 season, two seniors, Jess Yost and Amanda Tronick, both finished their careers with over 1,000 kills.
 Yost also set a new program record for career kills with 3,381 and earned her first All-NSIC honor.
 The team was among the top half in the conference in blocking and had six players named on the 2016 Fall Academic All-NSIC Team.